speedroots/challengeonedecodificador3/README.md

 :hammer: Primaries Goals:

-- `Encruption Function`: Receive some readable text for humans from user in the left textarea then encrypt, following defined rules to do that.
+- `Encryption Function`: Receive some readable text for humans from user in the left textarea then encrypt, following defined rules to do that.
 - `Decryption Function`: Receive some readable text for humans from user in the right textarea then decrypt, following defined rules to do that.

 :hammer: Secondary Goals:

-- `Copy Text to Transfer Buffer Area`: Implement a button to catch any text from textareas then send to transfer area (CTRL + C like).
+- `Copy Text to Transfer Area Function`: Implement a button to catch any text from textareas then send to transfer area (CTRL + C like).

 ## Used Resources: